bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_1.md

 2. List and status of deliverables.

+    The deliverables included in this report is as follows:
+    * Software Requirements Specification
+    * Software Design (UML)
+    * Scenarios and Mockups
+    * Project Plan
+    * Individual Contribution Reports
+    * Customer Milestone 1 Group Review

+ Status of the delivarables: All deliverables are complete.

-3. Evaluation of the status of deliverables and its impact on your project plan.
+3. Evaluation of the Status of Deliverables

+    Since we have completed all the deliverables, we can move on with the next tasks on our project plan.

 4. Evaluation of Tools and Processes